agmeadows/UFOs/README.md

 # Results

-The data is now easily searchable by using JavaScript.
+The data is now easily searchable by using JavaScript to filter the information.
 Here is how one might use it:

-## Filter example:
+### Filtering examples:

 Enter a date into the date field and press enter.